0

 • Chill out: Easier said than done, but managing stress through exercise, meditation, or spending time in nature can work wonders for both your skin and your well-being.

-• Eat clean: Focus on a balanced diet with plenty of veggies, some fruit, plenty of protein and whole grains.
+• Eat clean: Focus on a balanced diet with plenty of vegetables, some fruit, protein, and whole grains.
 Limiting sugary and processed foods can also help.

 • Simplify your skincare: Stick to gentle cleansers and moisturizers.
 Look for products that are non-comedogenic, meaning they won't clog your pores.
-To better understand different skincare options, check out this blog on all things skin!
+There's a lot of good information out there on navigating skin care ingredients — a dermatologist or esthetician can point you in the right direction.

-For some women, it’s not adult acne that bothers them, it’s the (often sudden) increase in fine lines and wrinkles that can occur during perimenopause that gets to them!
+For some women, it's not adult acne that bothers them — it's the (often sudden) increase in fine lines and wrinkles that can occur during perimenopause.